 MIMA Museum.
 This contemporary art museum schedules two main exhibitions per year.
-Invader Rubikcubist was the exhibition I saw during my visit in October 2022, with more than a hundred works presented on the four floors of the museum.
+Invader Rubikcubist was the exhibition when I visited Brussels, with more than a hundred works presented on the four floors of the museum.

 The museum is right next to the Meininger Hotel Bruxelles City Center, which is the hotel I stayed in during my first visit to this city.
 It’s on the East side of Brussels, just outside the city centre.